 Where to Find the Best Appliance Deals & Get at Least 25% Off Every Time

-As part of my big kitchen renovation (more details to come) I had decided to replace my 20-year old appliances for more efficient, functional, and quite frankly, better looking ones that actually match the rest of the kitchen.
+As part of my cheap kitchen renovation, I had decided to replace my 20-year old appliances for more efficient, functional, and quite frankly, better looking ones that actually match the rest of the kitchen.
 I had inherited all of the previous ones when I moved in 7 years ago.

 In the process, I learned a lot.
 Earlier this week, I highlighted 10 tips for buying new appliances that will save you money.
 But the biggest money saver of all is simply having time on your side.
 If you’re not in a rush to go out and buy something, you have flexibility.
 And the more flexible you are around when you purchase (patience for big sales is a virtue), the delivery date (stock availability), and the model – the better price you will be able to get.